Hamza417/Inure/README.md

 Inure is an Android application package manager irrespective of whether they're installed or not, it can scan through any app's internal components and modify them on the go.
 It also packs a nice looking Terminal Emulator, Usage Stats, Split/APK Installer and various other tools and many of them are waiting to be implemented as well.
+On top of that, Inure's all functionalities been made to work with both Root and Shizuku modes.

 Inure's development was started as an independent learning project which later has become one of the most ambitious and intuitive Android apps developed by a single person and is based 100% on custom